citation-style-language/csl-editor-demo-site/README.md

 ### To Setup Development Version

-- Run `git clone https://github.com/citation-style-editor/csl-editor-demo-site.git csl-source` to checkout repo into the directory `csl-source` within your `public\_html` (or equivalent) directory
+- Run `git clone https://github.com/citation-style-editor/csl-editor-demo-site.git csl-demo` to checkout repo into the directory `csl-demo` within your `public\_html` (or equivalent) directory

 - Run `git submodule update --init --recursive` from checked out directory to fetch submodules

 - Run configure.sh (optional - only if you want to re-generate the example citations, or change the CSL schema in external/csl-styles)

-- Point your browser to `$BASE_URL/csl-source/cslEditorLib/unitTests/` to run the unit tests
+- Point your browser to `$BASE_URL/csl-demo/cslEditorLib/unitTests/` to run the unit tests

-- Point your browser to `$BASE_URL/csl-source/` to view the site
+- Point your browser to `$BASE_URL/csl-demo/` to view the site

 ### To Deploy

-- Follow above steps for Development version (but if you want to deploy directly to `public_html` you'll have to checkout to a `csl-source/` somewhere else, since the deploy directory will be erased by the deploy script)
+- Follow above steps for Development version (but if you want to deploy directly to `public_html` you'll have to checkout to a `csl-demo/` somewhere else, since the deploy directory will be erased by the deploy script)

-- Within `csl-source/` create the file feedbackEmail.txt within containing a single email address that you want the feedback widget to send to
+- Within `csl-demo/` create the file feedbackEmail.txt within containing a single email address that you want the feedback widget to send to

-- Run `./deploy.sh $DEPLOY_PATH`, where `$DEPLOY_PATH` is the path you wish to deploy to. **All current contents of `$DEPLOY_PATH` will be removed!**
+- Run `./deploy.sh $DEPLOY_PATH`, where `$DEPLOY_PATH` is the path you wish to deploy to, if you don't specify it defaults to `../csl`. **All current contents of `$DEPLOY_PATH` will be removed!**

 - Point your browser to `$BASE_URL/cslEditorLib/unitTests/` to run the unit tests